Evergreen, Shrubs, Flowers

 Taller heaths can be used as screens.
 All attract bees.

-This upright, dense shrub or tree can grow 10–20 ft. tall, 8–10 ft. wide, with one or many trunks, and often a heavy burl at the plant’s base.
+This upright, dense shrub or tree can grow to 10–20 ft. tall, 8–10 ft. wide, with one or many trunks, and often a heavy burl at the plant’s base.
 It is slow growing.
 Performs well in Zones 4–6 in years between big freezes.
 Burls are the “briar” used for making pipes.
 Foliage is bright green; new growth is lighter green.
-White, fragrant, flowers appear in spring.Erica carnea
+White, fragrant flowers appear in spring.Erica arborea alpina

 European native.
-This shrublet grows 1 ft. high, 2 1/2 ft. wide, forming a low mat.
+This shrublet grows to 1 ft. high, 2 1/2 ft. wide, forming a low mat.
 Dark green, dainty leaves give rise to purple summer flowers.
-Good ground cover.Erica tetralix
+Good groundcover.Erica tetralix

-Bushy and open, this heath grows 2–3 ft. high and wide, has bright green foliage.
+Bushy and open, this heath grows to 2–3 ft. high and wide and has bright green foliage.
 Summer flowers come in white, shell pink, or rose.
 Robust and hardy.Erica x darleyensis

-Grows 1 ft. tall 2 ft. wide, and is covered with pink or white flowers in winter and spring and has medium green foliage.
+This hybrid grows to 1 ft. tall 2 ft. wide, and is covered with pink or white flowers in winter and spring and has medium green foliage.
 It is represented by several excellent varieties.

 Yuccas grow over much of North America.
 All have tough, sword-shaped leaves and large clusters of typi...

 Slender-stemmed, much-branched plants are upright or spreading, ranging from 3 in. to 4 ft. tall.
 Bloo...